apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Event-driven callbacks

-apnscp features a lightweight global serial callback facility called Cardinal.
+ApisCP features a lightweight global serial callback facility called Cardinal.
 This is used internally and not [context-safe](#contextables).

 # Service Definitions